 The course of medical education for the Doctor of Medicine degree consists of a minimum of four years of study.
 Students recommended for the degree of Doctor of Medicine shall have completed an entire course of instruction as matriculated medical students, and must have demonstrated the knowledge, skills, maturity, emotional stability and integrity judged by the faculty to be essential to an effective physician.
-Each student must pass both Step 1 and Step 2 of the USMLE as a requirement for graduation.
+Each student must pass both Step 1 and Step 2 (CS & CK) of the USMLE as a requirement for graduation.
 Passage of the MSM standardized patient exam is also a requirement for graduation.
-Beginning with the class of 2005, the passage of the USMLE Step 2 Clinical Skills exam is also required.
 Upon completion of the curricular requirements the degree is awarded following the recommendation of the Promotions Committee, the Faculty, the Dean and the approval of the Board of Trustees.
 Candidates must have discharged all current indebtedness to the School to qualify for graduation.